front/frontstrap/README.md

 1. $ drush dl sasson
 2. Check out your theme settings page for layout and grid settings, development settings, SASS settings and more.
 Much more info in Sasson's README.txt
 3. Here is a cute kitten: http://goo.gl/SVyem
+4. Download a copy of Frontstrap from https://github.com/front/frontstrap/downloads
+5. Rename some stuff:
+  - Rename the frontstrap directory to MYTHEME
+  - Rename frontstrap.info to MYTHEME.info
+  - Open MYTHEME.info and change "name = Frontstrap" to "name = MYTHEME"
+  - Open template.php and change all references to "frontstrap" to "MYTHEME"
+6. Enable your theme (or clear your cache if the theme is already enabled)

 ## Style test